 The course gives participants a broad overview of production and marketing options for today’s small farm.
 Whether you are just exploring the opportunities available or already have an existing operation, you’ll learn what it takes to create, sustain, and grow a viable small farm enterprise.

 One of two foundation courses in the Cultivating Success program, this course helps new and current farmers gain skills in business planning and direct marketing.

 This in-depth business planning course covers evaluating resources, planning and research, legal and management issues, marketing strategies, budgets and financial statements along with how to cultivate capital resources.

-For more information on the courses, contact Kate Ryan, email@example.com, (425) 357-6024.
+For more information on any of the courses, contact Kate Smith (360) 395-2363, email@example.com.

-Who should take the courses?
+Who should take the course?

 Current and future small- to mid-scale farmers and ranchers and those considering farming as a career and/or lifestyle.

 Learn how West Valley Beef ranchers Chuck and Bobbi Lindemulder came to be supporters of Cultivating Success.